 Income Tax Charitable Deductions and/or Credits

-Arizona taxpayers may deduct charitable contributions on Schedule A of Form 140 in the same amount and manner as on the federal Form 1040, Schedule A. Sec.
+Arizona taxpayers may elect to deduct charitable contributions on Schedule A of Form 140 in the same amount and manner as on the federal Form 1040, Schedule A. Sec.
 43-1042(a).
+Or, the taxpayer may claim a state tax credit for certain charitable contributions.
+A taxpayer shall not claim both a deduction provided by Sec.
+43-1042(a). and a credit with respect to the same charitable contribution.

 Arizona taxpayers may claim a tax credit for voluntary cash contributions made to qualifying charitable organizations.
 Starting with the 2013 tax year, taxpayers do not have to itemize deductions to claim the credit for contributions to qualifying charitable organizations.
 The credit is limited to $400 for taxpayers filing as single, head of the household or married filing single and $800 for taxpayers filing as married.
 Any unused credit maybe carried forward an additional five years.
 ARIZ.
 REV. STAT.
 ANN. §43-1088.